hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

 The most important difference is probably that the Suunto Traverse has a vibration alarm and that the GPS receiver is now 'invisible' built into the watch.
 Moreover, the Suunto Traverse has a thinner (1mm) built.
 However, you will not find multisport functions in the Suunto Traverse.
-So, if you are for example more into triathlon then you should probably go for the [Suunto Ambit3 Vertical](http://www.backcountry.com/suunto-ambit3-vertical-watch) rather than the regular Suunto Traverse.
+So, if you are for example more into triathlon then you should probably go for the <a href="http://amzn.to/2eHfOUi" rel="nofollow" target="_blank">Suunto Ambit3 Vertical</a> rather than the regular Suunto Traverse.

 I mainly go running and hiking so the regular Suunto Traverse is the best option for me and there is no need to pay for features which I don't use.
-Of course I could also get the new [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch) which features a color display and a touch screen.
+Of course I could also get the new <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a> which features a color display and a touch screen.
 But are those two features worth the premium price over the Suunto Traverse or Ambit3 Vertical?
 It's up to you!

 ---